chapmanjacobd/library/README.md

 ### Play files under a certain throughput

-I don't save bitrate information (if enough people request then I'll add it) but for now you can use file size and duration as a proxy
+Bitrate information is not explicitly saved but you can use file size and duration as a proxy:

     wt -w 'size/duration<50000'